 My family is no stranger to the dangers of working in a coal mine.
 Though many mines have better safety protocols in place, it’s no secret that mining is a dangerous job.
-This post shares memorials that honor those who have lost their lives in the coal mines of Ohio.
+This post shares memorials that honor those who have worked in the mines in Ohio and some who have lost their lives in those same mines.

 Coal Mining in Ohio

 Coal mining has long been an important part of the United States’ economy, particularly in the Appalachian region around Southeastern Ohio and West Virginia.
 Mining for coal is a dirty, dangerous job but for many men in the 1800s and early 1900s, especially recent immigrants, it was the only way to feed their families.

 Coal mining in Ohio began in Jefferson County along the Ohio River in the early 1800s.
 For a time, Ohio was one of the largest coal-producing states in the Nation.

 In the mid-1900s, technological advancements made surface mining a safer alternative to underground coal mines.
 In 1970, the Federal Clean Air Act brought a drastic halt to coal mining and production.

 While nowhere near the coal boom of the 19th century, coal mining is still active in Ohio, especially in the rolling hills of Southern and Eastern Ohio where rich deposits of coal have been discovered.
 The coal industry in Ohio still employs 3,000 people.